cjoakim/azure-cognitive-search-example/README.md

 - **Azure Function** implemeting a HTTP-triggered **Custom Cognitive Skill**

 Two **Indexes** are created in this project:
 - **Airports** - US Airports in JSON format in CosmosDB.
-Simple text-based indexing.
+Simple text-based indexing, minimal dependent PaaS services.
 - **Documents** - PDF, image, and HTML files in Storage.
 Advanced document-cracking, knowledge mining, and AI.

 **Python 3** is used as the sole programming language for this project, to do the following: